tytydraco/yessleep/out/When_I_was_sixteen_homeless_kids_were_going_missing_in_my_town_I_was_one_of_them.md

 Then, a full day.

 But I wasn't hungry anymore.
-I was thirsty.
+I wasn't thirsty.
 I didn't sleep.

-I was trying to find the best position to lie in (on my side) when footsteps startled me.
+I was trying to find the best position to lie on (on my side) when footsteps startled me.

 “Hey, Finn.”